Yiddish Book Center: Collections

+Visitor Center and Museum, Public Programs and Resources

+In October 2024, the Yiddish Book Center opened a ground breaking permanent exhibition, Yiddish: A Global Culture, that places Yiddish at the heart of intellectual and creative life in Europe and the Americas.
+The center hosts temporary exhibits featuring Jewish artists and themes.

+The center also hosts a variety of in-person and online public programs on a range of topics related to Yiddish and modern Jewish culture including the annual Yidstock: The Festival of New Yiddish Music.

 Pakn Treger (Yiddish for "book peddler"), the magazine of the Yiddish Book Center, is an English-language magazine that covers subjects related to Yiddish culture and literature as well as news from the center.
 Its annual translation issue, a digital publication, features newly translated works of Yiddish literature.

 Educational programs

 The center's online and in-person educational programs include the Steiner Summer Yiddish Program for college students, the Great Jewish Books Summer Program for high school students, a Great Jewish Books Teacher Workshop, a fellowship program, a translation fellowship, as well as online and on-site classes for adult learners, including the Bossie Dubowick YiddishSchool.
 The center also offers a field trip program for middle and high school students.

-In 2001, Ruthe B. Cowl (1912–2008) of Laredo, Texas, donated $1 million to create the Jack and Ruthe B. Cowl Center, which promotes "Yiddish literary, artistic, musical, and historical knowledge and accomplishment" at the center.
-Early in 2007, Cowl donated another $750,000 to create the Cowl Jewish Leadership Program for promising college students.

 Translation and other initiatives

 In 2013, the center launched a translation effort that includes a translation fellowship program; a publishing venture; Taytsh.org, a website and interactive resource for working Yiddish-to-English translators; and an annual digital Pakn Treger translation anthology.
 In 2019, the center established White Goat Press, the Yiddish Book Center's imprint.
 White Goat Press is committed to bringing newly translated work to the widest readership possible, publishing work in all genres.
-As of 2022, White Goat Press has releases 5 titles including In eynem: The New Yiddish Textbook.
+As of 2024, White Goat Press has releases over twenty titles including In eynem: The New Yiddish Textbook.